valora-inc/hooks/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/valora-inc/hooks)](https://codecov.io/gh/valora-inc/hooks)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/valora-inc/hooks#contributing)

-Mobilestack Hooks allows developers to extend an app's functionality (_e.g._, the Valora wallet) by writing short programs called "hooks".
+Mobile Stack Hooks allows developers to extend an app's functionality (_e.g._, the Valora wallet) by writing short programs called "hooks".
 These hooks are called in response to certain in-app or blockchain events and are used to provide the application with additional information and features.

 Check out the [Hooks documentation](https://docs.valora.xyz/hooks/) for more information.